 We have developed strong networks and we are proactive in supporting other schools to develop their provision and their outcomes.
-Over the last 3 years we have worked very closely with other local first schools.
-As a cluster, we took part in the National Head Teachers’ Instead self-review pilot, and we have since developed this process further.
-We have recently achieved the Leading Aspect Award for ‘Building capacity for sustained improvement through cluster collaboration'.
+Over the last 3 years we have worked very closely with other local first schools, conducting moderstion activities, school reviews and leading joint CPD.

 As a Bromsgrove and wider district school, we have worked to develop the educational experiences and outcomes for the children in our school by working collaboratively with other local schools for a number of years.
 This has enabled us to develop strong links to support transition between schools and an equal experience for our children.
 As the educational landscape changes nationally, with a focus on schools working more formally together alongside a reduced service from Local Authorities/ County Councils, we have formalised our collaborative work within the Bromsgrove District to create closer links and working relationships between our schools.
 Each of the twenty-one Bromsgrove District schools works within a small group of schools and is also as part of the wider Bromsgrove Learning Network.
 Our vision is outlined below.

 To work collaboratively, in the supportive and challenging capacity of school improvement, to ensure that all schools in the network are provided with systems and support that enable them to maintain strong provision and outcomes.